-Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam within the past year, including documented proof of two doses of the MMR vaccine, three doses of tetanus-diphtheria vaccine (and a booster dose of tetanus-diphtheria-pertussis vaccine if a tetanus-diphtheria toxoid or tetanus-diphtheria-pertussis vaccine has not been administered within the past 10 years), three doses of hepatitis B vaccine, and completion of the chicken pox vaccine series or proof of physician-diagnosed disease.
-A negative tuberculosis test or chest X-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
+Prior to the first term of enrollment, the university requires all new, full-time undergraduate students - residents and commuters alike - to submit proof of a complete physical exam conducted within the past year, including documented proof of two doses of the MMR (measles, mumps, and rubella) vaccine (or titers if applicable), three doses of hepatitis B vaccine (or titers if applicable), three doses of tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years), two doses of the chicken pox vaccine (or titers if applicable) or proof of physician-diagnosed disease, and one dose of meningitis vaccine (required for students residing in university residence halls [a waiver of the meningitis vaccine requirement is available for students 22 years of age and older.
+Please contact Health Services for further information]).
+In addition, anegative tuberculosis test or chest X-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
 A list of countries where tuberculosis is highly endemic is available upon request form Health Services.

-In addition, any student who is under the age of 18 upon enrollment must submit proof of the polio vaccine series.
+Any student who is under the age of 18 upon enrollment must also submit proof of the polio vaccine series.

-The hepatitis A and meningococcal meningitis vaccinations are strongly recommended, but not required.
+The hepatitis A vaccine is recommended, but not required.